 Individual 401(k) Plan

-If you own a business, one of the ways you can invest for retirement is through an Individual 401(k) (also known as an “Individual(k) or “Solo(k)” plan).
+If you own a business, one of the ways you can invest for retirement is through an Individual 401(k)—also known as an “Individual(k) or “Solo(k).”
 Unlike other small business plans, an Individual 401(k) is suited for business owners who do not have full-time employees other than their spouse.

 An Individual 401(k) allows you to invest in time-sensitive, alternative investments such as rental properties, tax liens, private mortgages, and precious metals.
-These investments could potentially increase the value of your account, helping you to save more for retirement.
+These investments could potentially increase the value of your account.

 The investment income in this type of account grows without having to be included in annual taxable income of the Individual 401(k) owner, unless the contributions and investments are held under the Roth portion of the plan.